ImMnan/Helm-crane-k8s/README.md

 - 0.1.3 - Supports configuration for non_proviledge container deployment, also added a license [4.5](#46-installing-istio-based-crane-for-mock-service-deployment-within-the-k8s-cluster)
 - 0.1.2 - Supports Proxy, CA_certs as an additional configuration of Blazemeter crane deployment [4.3](#43-adding-ca-certificates)
 - 0.1.1 - Support proxy as an additional configurable aspect of Blazemeter crane deployment [4.2](#42-adding-proxy-config-details)
-- 0.1.0 - Supports standard - vanila Blazemeter crane deployment (no proxy or CA_Bundle configurable)
+- 0.1.0 - Supports standard - vanilla Blazemeter crane deployment (no proxy or CA_Bundle configurable)